martin-z-ma/martin-z-ma.github.io/index.md

-Welcome to the A-SMART Lab.
+## Welcome to the Applied Systems Modeling, Analytics, Research & Technology (A-SMART) A-SMART Lab.

 We develop applied modeling, analytics, and optimization methods to solve real-world problems in engineering, food, chemical, and biological systems.